-1. All students evaluated by the Multicultural, ESOL and Program Services Department or the school-based language assessor will receive a language classification on the Initial Language Classification Assessment Form (see attachment #1).
-If the student is unable to be classified(U), then the Special Populations Language Dominance Questionnaire School Form (see attachment #2a) and Special Populations Language Dominance Questionnaire Parent Form, which is available in English, Spanish, Haitian-Creole, and Portuguese (see attachment #2b), should be attached to the Initial Language Classification Assessment Form.
+1. All students evaluated by the Multicultural & ESOL Program Services Education Department or the school-based language assessor will receive a language classification on the Initial Language Classification Assessment Form (see attachment #1).
+If the student is unable to be classified (U), then the Special Populations Language Dominance Questionnaire School Form (see attachment #2a) and Special Populations Language Dominance Questionnaire Parent Form, which is available in English, Spanish, Haitian-Creole, and Portuguese (see attachment #2b), should be attached to the Initial Language Classification Assessment Form.

-If your school does not have a trained language assessor, then send the Request for Assessment (see attachment #3) to the Multicultural, ESOL and Program Services Department to request an assessment.
+If your school does not have a trained language assessor, then send the Request for Assessment (see attachment #3) to the Multicultural & ESOL Program Services Education Department to request an assessment.

 Appropriate school personnel must be aware of Broward County's language level classifications and what they mean.
-These language level classifications appear in the Definition of Key Terminology section of these Guidelines and are also referenced on the Initial Language Classification Assessment Form (see attachment #1).
-In addition, appropriate school personnel must be aware of the Parent Notification of Student Placement in the English for Speakers of Other Languages (ESOL) Program Form as required by the No Child Left Behind Act (see attachment #4).
+These language level classifications appear on the Initial Language Classification Assessment Form (see attachment #1).
+In addition, they must be aware of the Parent Notification of Student Placement in the English for Speakers of Other Languages (ESOL) Program Form as required by the No Child Left Behind Act (see attachment #4).

-- 2. Prior to a referral for formal individual initial evaluation for ESE programs, all English Language Learners (ELLs) with A1, A2, B1, B2, C1 and U-LY classifications, need a current (within one year) language classification or reclassification.
+2. Prior to a referral for formal individual initial evaluation for ESE programs, all English Language Learners (ELLs) with A1, A2, B1, B2, C1 and U-LY classifications, need a current (within one year) language classification or reclassification.
 If there is not a current (within one year) language classification or reclassification, a new classification must be obtained.
 The student's English Language Learner Student Education Plan (ELLSEP) folder should contain information on language classification or reclassification.
-The ESE specialist or speech/language pathologist should note the current language classification or reclassification and the date of such classification or reclassification on referrals for evaluation. - 3.
-If any information from the parent as part of the collaborative problem-solving process for ESE indicates another language spoken in the home, check student records for language classification.
+The ESE specialist or speech/language pathologist should note the current language classification or reclassification and the date of such classification or reclassification on referrals for evaluation.

+- 3. If any information from the parent as part of the collaborative problem-solving process for ESE indicates another language spoken in the home, check student records for language classification.
 If there is any conflicting information, contact the parent to verify.
 If student records do not indicate any language classification, then language classification must be completed prior to referral for ESE.
 This applies to pre-kindergarten students (ages 3-5) as well as K-12 students.
-A form designed for ELLs is available to help gather data and plan interventions during the collaborative problem-solving process (see attachment #14).

-4. For speech/language sensory screening and speech/language evaluation for K-12 ELLs, a Teacher Information Form (see attachment #5) must be completed.
+A form designed for ELLs is available to help gather data and plan interventions during the collaborative problem-solving process (see attachment #14). - 4.
+For speech/language sensory screening and speech/language evaluation for K-12 ELLs, a Teacher Information Form (see attachment #5) must be completed.
 See attachment #6 for ESE Speech/Language Collaborative Problem-Solving Process for ELLs.
 Also refer to the Speech and Language Program Handbook.